 Most children do not usually recall their sleepwalking or sleep terror events afterward since they are asleep during the episodes.
 These events usually disappear by adolescence.
 However, since there can be safety issues with sleepwalking or sleep terrors, we have several recommendations to aid with decreasing these events:

-Employing safety measures by guiding your child back to their bed, having a bell attached to the bedroom door, locking windows, and having an alarm system for the house.
-Also, if your child is having a sleepover away from your home, then sharing information and safety tips with other caregivers.
+Employ safety measures by guiding your child back to their bed, having a bell attached to the bedroom door, locking windows, and having an alarm system for the house.
+If your child is having a sleepover away from your home, then share information and safety tips with other caregivers.

-It’s time to seek treatment if your child’s sleepwalking leads to dangerous or injurious behaviors or your child has persistent/prolonged night terrors and you suspect they may have disruption due to sleep apnea or leg movements at night.
-If the sleepwalking or sleep terror events cause significant daytime impairment or tend to occur predominantly in the latter half of the night, then screening for medical causes of the awakenings is recommended.
+It’s time to seek treatment if your child’s sleepwalking leads to dangerous or injurious behaviors or your child has persistent/prolonged night terrors, and you suspect they may have disruption due to sleep apnea or leg movements at night.
+If the sleepwalking or sleep terror events cause significant daytime impairment or tend to occur predominantly in the latter half of the night, then screening for the awakenings’ medical causes is recommended.

-As the only American Academy of Sleep Medicine accredited sleep center in Northern Virginia, Fairfax Neonatal Associates’ Sleep Specialists evaluate and treat sleep-related problems specific to pediatrics and adolescents.
+As the only American Academy of Sleep Medicine accredited sleep center in Northern Virginia, the specialists at Fairfax Neonatal Associates’ Pediatric & Adolescent Sleep Center evaluate and treat sleep-related problems specific to pediatrics and adolescents.
 Patients, ages 20 and younger, are seen by board-certified Pediatric Pulmonologists who are dedicated to fully treating a wide range of sleep disorders, including restless leg syndrome, narcolepsy, Sudden Infant Death Syndrome, and more.

-Learn more about Suraiya Haider, MD, this post’s author here, and all of Fairfax Neonatal Associates’ providers here.
-Connect with Fairfax Neonatal Associates’ Pediatric & Adolescent Sleep Center online, or by calling one of their Sleep Center locations, including Leesburg, VA (703-226-2290) and Fairfax, VA (703-226-2290).
+Learn more about Fairfax Neonatal Associates’ providers here.
+Connect with their Pediatric & Adolescent Sleep Center online or by calling (703) 226-2290.

 Source URL: https://dullesmoms.com/childhood-sleepwalking-sleep-terrors/